Departamento-de-Engenharia-Informatica/desofs2025_mon_ffs_2/deliverables/phase1/report.md

 organizational objectives.
 They also handle user support issues and facilitate communication among the different stakeholders.

-#### System Admin

-With high-level permissions, the technical administrator is responsible for the overall configuration and maintenance of the system.
-They ensure the security, functionality, and stability of the platform, managing user permissions, updates, backups, and routine maintenance.
-This role is accountable for resolving complex issues and advanced settings, ensuring that the system runs efficiently, data is secure, and compliance and data protection practices are met.

 #### Non-Authenticated User

 Representing new visitors or those interested in AMAP, these users can browse the